wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 FREE Advanced courses:

-* 12 CPE <a target="_blank" href="https://www.apisecuniversity.com/courses/api-penetration-testing">API Penetration Testing</a> - Learn how to hack APIs like a professional penetration tester and find vulnerabilities.
+* 12 CPE <a target="_blank" href="https://www.apisecuniversity.com/courses/api-penetration-testing">API Penetration Testing</a> by <a target="_blank" href="https://www.linkedin.com/in/coreyjball/">Corey Ball</a> (author of <a target="_blank" href="https://www.amazon.com/Hacking-APIs-Application-Programming-Interfaces/dp/1718502443/">Hacking APIs</a>) - Learn how to hack APIs like a professional penetration tester and find vulnerabilities.

    <a target="_blank" href="https://www.youtube.com/watch?v=yJ0Ypcm7eDM&pp=ygURYXBpc2VjIHVuaXZlcnNpdHk%3D">VIDEO: Lab Setup and API Reconnaissance</a>